 Buying travel insurance online cuts down on the overall costs.
 Moreover, it is convenient and quick.
-However, you must have an adequate understanding of your financial travel needs in order to buy a suitable travel policy.
+However, you must have an adequate understanding of your financial travel needs in order to buy a suitable travel insurance policy.
 It is important to read user reviews and find out about the reliability and claim-settlement ratio of the insurer—if the plan seems too good to be true, it probably is.
 Being aware of the exclusions is also a key aspect of travel insurance purchase, because if something is not adequately covered, you can always look for better or additional coverage.

 Claim Settlement for a Travel Insurance Plan